Execution of Angel Mou Pui Peng: Conviction of "Ah Hung" in Hong Kong

 On 29 November 1993, the man known as "Ah Hung" pled guilty in the Supreme Court of Hong Kong to a charge of assisting people in Hong Kong to commit an offence outside the territory (Section 40 of the Dangerous Drugs Ordinance), the first conviction of its kind for that offence in Hong Kong legal history.
 Although Deputy Judge Wong queried the consequences of Ah Hung's actions and highlighted the fact that Mou was facing the death penalty in Singapore as a result, defence lawyer Gary Plowman Q.C. asserted the judge could not penalize Ah Hung for crimes committed outside the jurisdiction, but only for the preparatory acts committed in the territory of Hong Kong.
 Ah Hung, whose legal fees during his trial were estimated at over HK$1.5 million, was later sentenced to 4 1/2 years in prison.

-At the time of his arrest, Ah Hung was carrying a passport issued by Malaysia bearing the name of 'Sia Khim Meng' and claimed to be a furniture factory owner residing in Thailand.
+At the time of his arrest, Ah Hung was carrying a passport issued by Malaysia bearing the name of 'Sia Khim Meng' and claimed to be a 29-year-old furniture factory owner residing in Thailand.
 However, this was proven to be false after inquiries revealed that the passport itself was reported missing to the Thai authorities by its true owner months before Mou's arrest.
-Ah Hung, whose real name was never confirmed but was known to other inmates at Stanley Prison as "Huiang Xingwang" (辉昂兴旺), was subsequently identified as a Chinese citizen.
+Ah Hung, whose real name was never confirmed but was known to other inmates at Stanley Prison as "Huiang Xingwang" (辉昂兴旺 (Huīáng Xīngwàng, Fai^{1}ngong^{4} Hing^{1}wong^{6})), was subsequently identified as a Chinese citizen.

-Angel's younger sister Mei Mei testified as the principal witness against Ah Hung during his trial, identifying him as the syndicate member who packed the sisters' bags with heroin.
+Mei Mei testified as the principal witness against Ah Hung during his trial, identifying him as the syndicate member who packed the sisters' bags with heroin.
 Mei Mei had previously asserted in statements made to Hong Kong police detectives that her and Mou had thought the bags contained stolen Rolex watches, and had been tricked into carrying narcotics.
-Despite this, Mei Mei had written a letter to him pleading he inform Singaporean authorities that Mou was unaware of what was hidden by him in her bag (he never replied to her).
-Ah Hung was released from prison on 10 October 1994 and then deported to China.
+Despite this, Mei Mei had written a letter to him pleading he inform Singaporean authorities that Mou was unaware of what was hidden by him in her bag.
+However, the letter was returned unopened and Ah Hung refused all attempts by Mou's family to communicate.
+Ah Hung was eventually released from prison on 10 October 1994 and then deported to China.